dissemin/dissemin/doc/sphinx/administration/repositories.rst

 Each license consists of its name and its URI.
 If your license does not provide a URI, you can use the namespace ``https://dissem.in/deposit/license/``.

 .. note::
-    You can localize your licenses name, see :doc:`localization` for further information.
+    You can localize your licenses name, see :doc:`../contributing/localization` for further information.

 Creating a Letter of Declaration
 ================================